 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the effective interest rate.
-The effective interest rate amortisation is included in finance costs in the consolidated statement of profit or loss.
+The effective interest rate amortisation is recognised in the consolidated statement of profit or loss.